 Yield Enhancement products offer a higher income than notes with capital protection, but they don’t guarantee the full return of investments, or they guarantee it on condition that a certain event specified in the terms of a structured product issue won’t happen.
 Apart from that, the income is also limited by the changes of the underlying asset price, in other words an investor supposes that the underlying asset will be within certain limits.

 Participation notes imply unlimited income and unlimited risk, as they depend on the changes of underlying asset dynamics.
 The investor assumes that the underlying asset price will change only in the direction preferable to the investor, i.e. there will be a certain tendency.

-Notes with leverage are designed for the investors who want to get income forestalling the changes of the underlying asset price due to the leverage.
-These notes involve the maximum risk, because in case of the unfavourable movements of the underlying asset price, the stop-loss of the underlying asset will be reached, and the investor may lose all the money.
+Notes with leverage are designed for investors who want to get income forestalling the changes of the underlying asset price due to leverage.
+These notes involve the maximum risk, because in case of unfavorable movements of the underlying asset price, the stop-loss of the underlying asset will be reached, and the investor may lose all their money.

 There are types of structured products, falling out of the described categories, as they may have parameters of the product with capital protection (or of any other category) with a kind of additional structure influencing income payment terms.
 The example is structured products linked to credit events of reference companies or bonds.